pixiiidust/semantic-ising/README.md

 ### Phase Transition Detection

-- The simulator now detects the critical temperature (Tc) using the log(ξ) derivative method: Tc is identified as the temperature where the correlation length (ξ) collapses (the "knee" in the plot).
-This is more robust and physically meaningful than previous Binder cumulant methods.
+- The simulator now detects the critical temperature (Tc) using the log(ξ) derivative method.

-- All UI and analysis now annotate Tc at the knee, matching physical expectations.
+- Tc is estimated by identifying temperature where the correlation length (ξ) collapses (the "knee" in the plot).

-For a deeper dive and visualizing the concepts behind this simulator, see the [Scientific Background](#-scientific-background) section.
+- This is more robust and physically meaningful than previous Binder cumulant methods (All UI and analysis now annotate Tc at the knee, matching physical expectations.)

 ---